-A wide variety of Key Stage 4 Option courses are on offer, and they have been carefully chosen to cater for differing abilities and interests.
-Your academic ability and performances in Milestone assessments have been carefully analysed to ascertain which courses we feel are most suitable to you at this stage in your education and to help ensure you select courses that you can achieve well in.
+A wide variety of KS4 Option courses are on offer and these have been carefully chosen to cater for differing abilities and interests.
+Pupil's academic ability and performance in Milestone assessments has been carefully analysed to ascertain which courses we feel are most suitable to each pupil at this stage in their education and to help ensure each pupil select courses that they can achieve well in.